Nehakathoon/plant/README.md

 # plant
-this is my first Git reository
+this is my first Git reository. my name is neha khatoon